-Bee Venom: is anaphylactic, so it can temporarily relax your facial muscles (natural botox, anyone?), break down cell membranes, and improve circulation, which can create a tighter and smoother complexion.
+Bee Venom In Skincare: is anaphylactic, so it can temporarily relax your facial muscles (natural botox, anyone?), break down cell membranes, and improve circulation, which can create a tighter and smoother complexion.
 It can also plump out and firm the skin, reducing the appearance of fine lines and wrinkles.
 Bee Venom is packed with antioxidants, enzymes, and peptides to protect you from environmental damage, and dead skin build-up.
 When the venom is collected the honeybee is caused no harm.

 Propolis: is commonly used for its healing, antiseptic and restorative capabilities.
 Propolis will assist in balancing, healing, and soothing problematic skin.
 It also accelerates the rate of cell growth and decongests pores.
 Propolis protects against virus's bacteria, staph, and functions as a great anti-inflammatory agent.